tshepang/blog/content/computing/Rust week of 2015-05-22.rst

 - I added syntax highlighting to the `Rust posts on my blog`__ that were missing it.
 I also updated the code to run on modern Rust.

-- I got some clarity on the concept of Traits by re-reading the well-written post, `Abstraction without overhead: traits in Rust`__.
+- I got some clarity on the concept of traits by re-reading the well-written post, `Abstraction without overhead: traits in Rust`__.
 For example, they can be used to add methods, even to existing types.
 Here is a demonstration: